 Hazardous Materials and Waste Management Mitigation Measures

-Mitigation measures to avoid or reduce impacts from hazardous materials and waste management associated with coal mining.
+Mitigation measures to avoid or reduce impacts from hazardous materials and waste management associated with hydrokinetic energy development.

 The following are examples of mitigation measures that could be applied to reduce hazardous materials and waste management impacts of a project depending upon site- and project-specific conditions.
-Hazardous materials and waste management impacts are related to the types and amount of equipment and machinery used for the project and the wastes they produce and material shipments and construction wastes.
+Hazardous materials and waste management impacts are related to the types and amount of equipment and machinery used for the project, the wastes they produce, and material shipments and construction wastes.
 Many impacts can be reduced or avoided when considered during the siting and design phase.

-Develop a final set of mitigation measures for any project in consultation with the appropriate federal resource management agencies and stakeholders.
-Conduct these consultations early in the project development process and preferably prior to final project siting and design.
+Develop a final set of mitigation measures for the project in consultation with the appropriate tribal, federal, and state resource management agencies, and with stakeholders.
+Conduct these consultations as part of the project development process, preferably prior to final project siting and design.

 Siting and Design Mitigation Measures